j-sims/sodabottle/README.md

 This container works well with the nginx proxy: https://hub.docker.com/r/jwilder/nginx-proxy/

 Simply add a DNS A record 'foo.bar.com' pointed to your docker host and then run the container:
-docker run -d -e VIRTUAL_HOST=foo.bar.com -v /local/path/to/sodabottle/app:/app sodabottle:latest
+docker run -d -e VIRTUAL_HOST=foo.bar.com -v /local/path/to/sodabottle/app:/app jsims/sodabottle:latest # change dns name and local path

 # SSL Encrypted
 The nginx proxy can also be used to provide SSL encryption for security.